 We determined in Procedure 10 that the Metropolitan Council is eligible to conduct statistical sampling to estimate passenger miles traveled data every third year.
-We determined the extent the Metropolitan Council followed the stated sampling procedures for demand response, motor bus, and vanpool modes for the 2017 sampling year, which was the most recent sampling year.
+We determined the extent the Metropolitan Council followed the stated sampling procedures for motor bus and vanpool modes for the 2017 sampling year, which was the most recent sampling year.
 We obtained from staff a description of the sampling procedures for the estimation of passenger miles traveled data used by the Metropolitan Council and a copy of the Metropolitan Council's working papers used to select the actual sample of runs for recording passenger miles traveled data.
 We confirmed that average trip length was used for all modes, and we determined that the universe of runs was used as the sampling frame.

 We inquired of the methodologies used to randomly select specific runs from the total population of runs and concluded that the methodologies resulted in a random selection of runs.
-We inquired of the procedures used to replace a missed sample run with a randomly selected replacement run and concluded that the replacement run was randomly selected.
-The Metropolitan Council followed the stated sampling procedures for its demand response, motor bus, and vanpool modes for the 2017 sampling year (Policy Manual, Federal Funding Allocation Test j).
+We inquired of the procedures used to replace a missed sample run with a randomly-selected replacement run and concluded that the replacement run was randomly selected.
+The Metropolitan Council followed the stated sampling procedures for its motor bus and vanpool modes for the 2017 sampling year.